 The perfect summer sauce, tzatziki is cool, refreshing, tangy, and zesty!
 Serve plain, as a dip, or as a side.

-Since we’re in the heart of summer, I wanted to share a low effort, refreshing sauce.
-And if you ask me, there’s not a more refreshing side than tzatziki!
-This sauce only takes a handful of ingredients, and most of the prep is just mixing everything together.
+Since we're in the heart of summer, I wanted to share a low effort, refreshing sauce.
+And if you ask me, there's not a more refreshing side than tzatziki!
+This sauce only requires a handful of ingredients, and doesn't take much prep!

 What is tzatziki sauce?

 If you've never heard of or had tzatziki, it's basically a yogurt and cucumber based sauce, usually served alongside grilled chicken, lamb, beef, or vegetables.
 Most traditionally, tzatziki is used to top off gyro sandwiches.

 Tzatziki sauce is typically made out of Greek yogurt, cucumbers, garlic, lemon juice, olive oil, salt, and herbs (usually dill or mint).

 I personally like to leave the olive oil out of the mixture itself, and use it as a topping.
 It's mostly because I love A LOT of olive oil, but my family likes a more subtle flavor.
 Using it as a topping helps me make it more customizable, but it's traditionally mixed in with the sauce directly.

 Don't have Greek yogurt?

 Most tzatziki recipes call for Greek yogurt, which is basically like regular yogurt, but it has some of the liquid strained from it.
 That means it's like a firmer, drier yogurt.
 If you don't have Greek yogurt, you can still make tzatziki sauce!